vincevelle/CSA-and-PharmacoGx-Integration/README.md

 You can find the expanded dataset here : https://figshare.com/articles/dataset/AI-Ready_Drug_Response_Dataset/31130641

-Please cite this paper when using the expanded dataset : https://doi.org/10.48550/arXiv.2608.11444
+Please cite this paper when using the expanded dataset: https://doi.org/10.48550/arXiv.2608.11444.
+This paper also includes information on the methodology used to construct the dataset.

 ---